Extracting Dynamical Models from Data: Runge-Kutta

 the schemes for Euler, RK2 and RK4 can be summarized in Table \ref{tab:RK}.

 Note how complexity is built up in this scheme.
 For nonlinear ODEs this can lead to many terms involving powers and derivatives of the original variables.

-In the subsections to follow, $\Delta y$ will be computed in the RK2 scheme and then expanded with respect to $\epsilon$; importantly, this expansion is done to the same order in $\epsilon$ as the original RK expression.
+In the subsections to follow, $\Delta y$ will be computed in the RK2 scheme and then expanded with respect to $\epsilon$; importantly, this expansion is done to the same order in $\epsilon$ as the original RK expression; recall that RK is itself motivated from a Taylor expansion of a solution (cf. Ch.2 of \cite{Hairer-1987}, or App.B of \citep{Ince-1956}).
 Since FJet are models of $\Delta y$, this expansion essentially becomes a derivation of the models $h=(h_1,h_2, \dots)$ in the feature regression technique.
 In the examples to follow, $y = (u,\dot{u})$, and so

 where $h_1$ and $h_2$ are functions of $(u,\dot{u})$.
 Also, throughout this appendix, the substitution $v = \dot{u}$ will be used for the RK expansions.